What can be built in the Green Belt?

 Remember however, that 'Openness' as both 'Spatial' and 'Visual' impacts.

-My main argument in this appeal, is that the council did not give enough consideration to the scheme's visual impact.
+My main argument in this appeal, was that the council did not give enough consideration to the scheme's visual impact.
 The approved scheme represented a 'Fallback' position, which for me, has a greater 'visual' impact upon 'Openness'.
 Its less visible from the highway and you can still see through the site.
+This was our 'Very Special Circumstances'.

 Anyway...you can make your own mind up below: